toddcf/code-snippets/seo/google-search-results.md

     - Content of the site itself.
 What is your `<heading>`?
 What are your `<strong>` tags?
   - Google checks to see if you are publishing original content and seem reasonably authoritative.
 2. Cache.
   - The search engine robot decides what it wants to cache (store in its servers) from your website.
 It stores a simplified copy of your webpage on its servers.
+(The source code, not the visual page.)
   - You can actually see where these servers are if you look up "Google Data Centers."
 3. Retrieve.
   - When someone conducts a search, Google (or whatever search engine) retrieves this cached information from the nearest data center.